-This Oven Baked Chicken Breast recipe makes an easy, delicious, no-fuss weeknight dinner, or can be used in many other main dish recipes that call for cooked chicken.
+This Oven Baked Chicken Breast recipe makes an easy, delicious, no-fuss weeknight chicken dinner, or can be used in many other main dish recipes that call for cooked chicken.

 Click here to receive FREE recipes in your inbox!

 This Oven Baked Chicken Breast recipe is a staple in our house.
 It is so easy that even Mr. Flavor Mosaic can make it.
 Best of all, it turns out moist, tender, and juicy every time, and can be used to make other recipes.

 The best part, other than letting the chicken bake in the oven and forget it, is that you can cook this recipe ahead of time and then use it in so many different recipes that call for cooked chicken.
 I love to cook this on a Sunday afternoon, and then can use it to make other recipes during the week.

 Below are some of my favorite recipes that use this Oven Baked Chicken Breast: